UpGoerFive/King-County-Project/README.md

 ## Conclusion
 - To conclude, our predictive model can reasonably predict the sale price of a house with a typical error of 160 thousand dollars.

-- Beyond the predictions of our model, Lake and Company should most closely pay attention to distance from city centers, livable area in square feet, number of bedrooms, and room sizes.
+- Beyond the predictions of our model, the company should most closely pay attention to distance from city centers, livable area in square feet, number of bedrooms, and room sizes.

 - Ultimately, we recommend more data collection and more advanced modeling in order to further improve and refine these results.